Gyfferd History, Family Crest & Coats of Arms

 "Walter Gifford, Earl of Buckingham, possessed by grant from William Rufus the whole landed property of this parish, which was inherited by Richard de Clare, Earl of Hertford, who had married his granddaughter, Roesia."

-Important Dates for the Gyfferd family
+Early History of the Gyfferd family

 This web page shows only a small excerpt of our Gyfferd research.
 Another 131 words (9 lines of text) covering the years 1086, 1200, 1279, 1444, 1496, 1557, 1536, 1554, 1613, 1554, 1629, 1560, 1590, 1548, 1600, 1642, 1734, 1687, 1703, 1703 and 1734 are included under the topic Early Gyfferd History in all our PDF Extended History products and printed products wherever possible.